 Squashing Recipe Development by Robert St. John

-Robert St. John, an American Shrimp Processors Chef Advocate, writes a weekly column, with topics ranging from travelling tips to cooking advice and recipes.
-Here is one of his most recent columns on recipe development and how he created one of his most popular dishes.
+Robert St. John, a Wild American Shrimp Chef Advocate, writes a weekly column with topics ranging from traveling tips to cooking advice and recipes.
+Here is one of his columns on recipe development and how he created one of his most popular dishes.

 Recipe inspiration comes from many places.
 Sometimes it’s a thought out of thin air.
 Many times inspiration comes while dining in another restaurant while traveling.
 Other times a recipe is developed because of a surplus of ingredients or a special price of a select item.

 Though recipe development these days is much different than it was 30 years ago (and that’s a good thing).
 In the early days of our first restaurant, I was spending 90 hours a week in the kitchen.
 We fired our chef on opening night, and I knew nothing about working in a commercial kitchen.
 Over the next few years, I taught myself how to cook in a commercial kitchen.
 I also started developing recipes.
 Eventually, my recipes replaced the recipes of the opening chef.

 The first recipe I ever created was a shrimp bisque recipe that we still use in the restaurant today.
 In actuality, it’s not really a bisque, it’s a chowder.
 But I didn’t know any better, and the chef I learned soup making from called it a bisque, so that’s what I called it.
 We still call it a bisque.

 These days, I’m pulled in a couple of dozen directions on a daily basis.
 It’s been years since I worked a line shift on one of our kitchens.
 When we open up a new concept, I spend time working with the kitchen staff developing new dishes and help with production, but they are all better than I ever was at pumping out food.